7 Best Ways to Fix Peeling Laminate Floor (Must-Try!)

 If the peeling is too far gone, the glue may not be effective.
 In such a case, you will need to remove the peeling laminate.
 Use sandpaper to sand off that floor area, and you can proceed to paint or replace the board.

-Using Laminate Repair Kit
+Using a Laminate Repair Kit

 Locate the closest color on the color chart, and mix the colors accordingly.
 With the applier, apply a generous amount of the color you have mixed.
 Gently wipe away any excess color.
-To speed up the drying process, use a hairdryer on low settings and add several layers until you’ve reached the perfect finish.

 Note: You should have a damp paper towel or cloth around if you need to clean things.